nfierroflo/TIMEVIEW/README.md

 # TIMEVIEW

-This is  a modfied repostitory of the original repository for the paper "Towards Transparent Time Series Forecasting".
+This is  a modfied version of the original repository for the paper "Towards Transparent Time Series Forecasting".

 ## Clone the repository
 Clone the repository using